 In its quest for an intercultural approach, the MMFA enhances the journey by including and acquiring contemporary works, in particular African art, and by confronting this post-colonialist heritage, including photographs by Edson Chagas, Omar Victor Diop, Samuel Fosso, and video artists Theo Eshetu, Mohau Modikaseng, and also visual artists Romuald Hazoumè and Masimba Hwati.
 Women or feminist artists like Zanele Muholi and Zina Saro-Wiwa, also bring into question stereotypes contained in primitivist imagery of black women.

-An exhibition produced by the Musée du quai Branly – Jacques Chirac in partnership with the Musée national Picasso, Paris, and adapted by the Nelson-Atkins Museum of Art, Kansas City, and the Montreal Museum of Fine Arts.
+An exhibition produced by the Musée du quai Branly – Jacques Chirac in partnership with the Musée national Picasso, Paris.
+Adaptation by the Montreal Museum of Fine Arts.

 On tour: Nelson Atkins Museum of Art, Kansas (October 20, 2017 – April 8, 2018).